leostera/reason-design-patterns/README.md

 };
 ```

-Sure there's a little more duplication, but now as a consumer of `Bakery.stock`
+Sure there's a little more duplication (the `type bread` redefinition), but now
-I have no clue what it is under the hood.
+as a consumer of `Bakery.stock` I have no clue what `stock` is under the hood.
 I simply _can't know_.

-This means that
-if the bakery starts running faster and needs to switch the implementation from
+This means that if the bakery starts running faster and needs to switch the
-a list to a `Hashtbl` or perhaps just an `Array`, it's completely possible to
+implementation from a list to a `Hashtbl` or perhaps just an `Array`, it's
-do so without hurting the users.
+completely possible to do so without hurting the users.

 This means that you'll need a few more functions, but they are usually cheap to
 write: